 The physical and emotional safety of all participants at The Smoke is a key concern of ours, and we’ve put a number of measures in place to help secure it.

 - We have a Safety Team, based at a table in the communal space and recognizable by their green sashes, who will be accessible at all times.
 Participants should not hesitate to come to them with any safety concerns.

-- We have a confidential email address firstname.lastname@example.org which will be monitored before and after the festival, and continuously during it.
-You can use this to report anything of safety concern.
+- We have a confidential email address firstname.lastname@example.org which will be monitored before and after the festival.
+You can use this to report any non- urgent safety concern.